thisisbernat/bicinyaps/NOTES.md

 This means we can start the application with `npm run start` or with `npm run dev` to run it in dev mode (using Nodemon).

+## Seed
+I've created a seed file to fill the database to have some objects to work with.
+`models/Nyap.seed.js`
+It is an independent file from the whole app.
+It is run with:
+`npm run seed`